Code-Institute-Submissions/us-equity-markets-2017/README.md

 # US Equity Markets 2017

-This website is a **SPA** (Single Page Application) `Data Visualisation Dashboard Interface` which harnesses, the incredible power of [D3.js](https://d3js.org/) created by Mike Bostock.
-The primary target audience is any user who wants to gain an overview and analysis of all NASDAQ and NYSE equities priced under USD$50, at 2017 year end.
+This website is a **SPA** (Single Page Application) **Data Visualisation Dashboard Interface** which harnesses, the power of [D3.js](https://d3js.org/), a Javascript library for charting, created by Mike Bostock.
+The primary target audience is any user who wants to gain a comparable analysis of all NASDAQ and NYSE equities priced under USD$50, at 2017 year end.

 This SPA site provides users with a drop-down selector, pie charts, bar charts and a scatter plot chart.
-Providing data visualisation across various dimensions i.e. by sector, by industry, number of equities, market capitalisation, domiciled country, volume and price.
+Providing data visualisation across a number of dimensions i.e. by sector, by industry, number of equities, market capitalisation, domiciled by country, volume and price.

 ## UX